-IPVanish VPN review
+IPVanish full review

 Like many other solutions we've looked at, by default all DNS requests sent through the VPN will be resolved using the VPN provider's own DNS servers.
 This is important as it ensures that such traffic doesn't give clues about your surfing habits.